Complex Stoichiometry in Pyrosim

 • On the Model menu, click Edit Species.

 • By default, PyroSim includes the species needed for a "simple chemistry" reaction.
-We will add different soot, air, and products species, so delete the default SOOT, AIR, and PRODUCTS species.
+We will change the default air and products, so delete the default AIR, and PRODUCTS species.
+We will not use HYDROGEN CYANIDE, so delete it.

 • Add hydrogen chloride as a species.
 Note that hydrogen chloride is included in FDS as a predefined species, Table 12.1.2 Pre-Defined Gas and Liquid Properties (McGrattan et al. 2021), so we do not need to define the chemical formula.
 Click New, in the Predefined list select HYDROGEN CHLORIDE, and click OK.